Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-line-sending-messages.md

 - **Reply API** is free.
 However, your bot can only reply to the user once after a user interacts with your LINE official account.
 For each bot reply, you can send up to 5 **message objects** (See LINE's official document, [Sending Reply Messages](https://developers.line.biz/en/reference/messaging-api/#send-reply-message)).
 If you attempt to reply with more than 5 message objects, you may see an error in your console.

 - **Push API** allows developers to send messages directly to users anytime.
-However, it might cost some money depends on the price plan in your country.
+However, it might cost some money depends on the pricing plan in your country.

 By default, Bottender uses **Reply API** to send messages to users in conversations.